 To connect bank transactions and credit card accounts in QuickBooks Online, select Link Account on the Banking tab, add your account, and then follow the onscreen steps to link your account information.

 You may see our guides on how to import bank transactions into QuickBooks Online and how to connect your credit card to QuickBooks Online for step-by-step guidance.

 3. Memorize These Handy Keyboard Shortcuts

-Keyboard shortcuts help save you time and allow you to keep your hands on the keyboard as you enter information.
-Use the keyboard shortcuts summarized in the table below when working in a transaction window:
+Another one of our QuickBooks Online tips and tricks is that keyboard shortcuts help save you time and allow you to keep your hands on the keyboard as you enter information.
+Use the keyboard shortcuts summarized in the table below when working in a transaction window.